ProFormA/taskxml/gradinghints/whitepaper-grades.md

 ![The above table rendered in a rich formatting language like HTML using colspan, rowspan and background colors](images/whitepaper-grades-img1.png)

-#### Conditionally nullify scores
+#### Example 3.
+Conditionally nullify scores

-Let's build upon the [previous example](#a-hierarchy-of-sub-results).
+Let's build upon the [previous example](#example-2-a-hierarchy-of-sub-results).
 A teacher or a task author wants to nullify scores for advanced aspects if the basic aspects do not exceed a certain threshold.
 This seems reasonable when we take a closer look at static code analysis tools that often count rule violations.
 A student can achieve high scores in test3 and test4 when submitting a minimal program that has near to zero functionality.
 For this, the task author includes a _nullify condition_ at the child reference to the ``advanced`` child:

 ```xml
 <tns:grading-hints xmlns:tns="urn:proforma:grades:v0.8">